I would like to design a post and beam structure in Chief Architect. How can I do this?

 Check the box beside Move and specify the interval at which you would like the copied posts to be created.
 In this example, a Move interval of 120" along the X Delta is used.

 Click OK to close the dialog and create the copies at the specified interval.
-In this example, a total of five posts spaced 10 feet apart are produced.
+In this example, a total of five posts spaced 10 feet (On Center) apart are produced.

 Next, using the Select Objects tool, click and drag a rectangular marquee around all five posts to group-select them.